 Mining, Coal Leasing, and Oil and Gas Development.
 The plan reviews the mineral, coal, and oil and gas potential within the planning area and describes the statutory authorities that affect mining, coal development, and oil and gas extraction.
-The 1985 area plan implemented a number of mineral closing orders and leasehold location orders; these primarily affected areas proposed for settlement and for designation as state recreation rivers.
-(The recommendations on recreation rivers were subsequently implemented through a Legislatively Designated Area designation.)
-This revision maintains all of the current closures but does not recommend any further closures to mineral entry and development.
-The more critical areas have been adequately covered by the 1985 mineral closures.
-Other than the 1985 closures, all state-owned lands are open to mineral entry.
-Coal and oil and gas development can occur throughout the planning area, although certain stipulations on these types of uses are prescribed in the Susitna Basin Recreation Rivers Management Plan.
+This revision maintains all of the current mineral closures but does not recommend any further closures to mineral entry and development.
+A Leasehold Location Order will affect all land designated for land disposals that is not currently closed to mineral entry.
+The more critical areas have been adequately covered by the mineral closures that pre-date this plan.
+Coal and oil and gas development can occur throughout the planning area; however, development in the LDA's is subject to the management plans specific for those areas.

 Forest Resources.
 Extensive forest resources exist within the planning area.
-These are scattered throughout the eastern, central, and western portions of the planning area, and total approximately 683,000 acres.
+These are scattered throughout the eastern, central, and western portions of the planning area, and total over 700,000 acres, including areas of the Tanana State Valley Forest.
 The plan identifies these areas and specifies the areas considered appropriate for inclusion in the sustained yield calculations that are made by the Division of Forestry.
-Those areas with forest resource potential that are designated Forestry in the area plan are considered appropriate for inclusion in a state forest, should the legislature consider the creation of a state forest within the planning area.
+Those areas with forest resource values that are designated Forestry are to be the basis for those calculations and some of these areas are considered appropriate for inclusion in a state forest, should the legislature consider the expansion of the Tanana Valley State Forest within the planning area.
+Note: additional areas of potential expansion are identified in the Eastern Tanana Area Plan.

 Recreation.
 Recreation is a popular use of state land.
 The plan proposes designations to manage lands for recreation in several locations where winter recreation is extensive.
-Many areas that are designated either Habitat or Water Resources are also widely used for winter recreation and this use is recognized in the management intent of a number of parcels.
+Many areas that are designated General Use, Habitat or Water Resources are also widely used for winter recreation and this use is recognized in the management intent of a number of parcels.
+Those areas with a significant recreation use or potential use are designated Public Recreation-Dispersed.

 Fish and Wildlife Habitat.
 The plan documents important fish and wildlife habitat areas and provides management intent and guidelines for these resources and uses.
+Areas with particularly significant habitat, wildlife, or fisheries values are designated Habitat or codesignated with Habitat if there is another significant use or value.

 Water Resources.
 DNR, through the DMLW, is responsible for allocating water resources on all lands within the state of Alaska.
-The plan designates areas to be managed for their water resource values and describes management guidelines for in-stream flow reservations.
+The plan designates areas to be managed for their water resource values and describes management guidelines for instream flow reservations.
 Areas with water resource values are primarily associated with the maintenance of wetlands, which are extensively distributed throughout the planning area.